 More ResourcesHow's Life? at a Glance OECD Environmental Outlook to 2030

 Governance – Greece expand

 Even if the right to vote is universal in all OECD countries, not everyone exercises this right.
 There is little difference in the voting rates of men and women in most OECD countries.
-This is the case in Greece, where the voter turnout of men and women is similar, at respectively 62% and 63%.
+This is the case in Greece, where the voter turnout of men and women is similar, at an estimated 62% and 63%.
 While on average there are few differences between men and women concerning participation in elections, income can have a strong influence on voter turnout.
 In Greece, voter turnout for the top 20% of the population is an estimated 70%, whereas the participation rate of the bottom 20% is an estimated 57%.
-This 13 percentage point difference is slightly higher than the OECD average difference of 12 percentage points.
+This 13 percentage point difference is slightly higher than the OECD average difference of 11 percentage points.